trans-travel/trans-travel/us/wy.md

  * Trans medical care is legal for adults.
- * Puberty blockers, hormone therapy, and surgery is illegal for minors, if the Governor signs SF99 (2024).
+ * Puberty blockers, hormone therapy, and surgery is illegal for minors, as of July 1, 2024.
  * Wyoming does not have a "sanctuary" law.

 ## Child Custody / Abuse

- * While the anti-trans heaalthcare bill (SF99, 2024) will,
-   if signed by the governor, block most non-mental-health care for trans youth, this does not penalize parents.
+ * The state, as of July 1, 2024, will ban block most non-mental-health care for trans youth, this does not penalize parents.
 However it is unknown how this will impact custody in the eyes of Wyoming courts.
  * Wyoming does not have a sanctuary law for people obtaining transition-related medical care.